Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/fido2/ssh.rst

 .. product-table:: nk3 passkey fido2

-SSH (Secure Shell) is a network protocol used to securely access and manage remote systems such as servers or code repositories.
+SSH (Secure Shell) is a network protocol used to securely access and manage remote systems such as servers or code repositories (e.g. GitLab, GitHub).
 It uses cryptographic key pairs for authentication, allowing passwordless logins with strong security.
 With a Nitrokey, the private SSH key is generated and stored directly on the device, so it never leaves the hardware.
 Each login requires you to touch the Nitrokey, adding a simple physical confirmation that protects against unauthorized access.
-For example, when connecting to a server, GitLab, or GitHub.

 Generating SSH Key
 ------------------